diegovillatoromx/airflow-snowflake-pipeline/README.md

 ├── .gitignore                        # File to exclude files and folders from Git └── README.md                         # Project documentation, setup, and deployment information
 ```
+#### Methodology
+The ETL pipeline follows a structured approach, encompassing the following stages:

+1. **Data Extraction**: Simulated data generation scripts (`generate_purchase_data.py`) are utilized to simulate sales data generation, providing a realistic dataset for pipeline testing and development.

+2. **Data Transformation**: The extracted data undergoes transformation processes to ensure compatibility and optimization for Snowflake data warehouse ingestion.
+Python scripts such as `purchase_data_generation.py` are employed to perform necessary data transformations and enhancements.

+3. **Data Loading**: Transformed data is loaded into Snowflake data warehouse using optimized ingestion methods, leveraging AWS infrastructure and services like Kinesis Data Streams and S3 buckets.

+#### Modular Code Overview

+The codebase is organized into several modules within the project structure:

+- **`data_generation/`**: Contains Python scripts for generating simulated purchase data, along with associated dependencies specified in `requirements.txt`.

+- **`aws_infrastructure/`**: Houses Boto3 and AWS CLI scripts responsible for setting up and configuring AWS infrastructure components required for data ingestion and processing, such as Kinesis Data Streams and S3 buckets.

+- **`config/`**: Stores configuration files (`*.json`) containing AWS credentials, regional settings, and specific configurations for various AWS services utilized in the pipeline, including Kinesis Data Streams, S3 buckets, Lambda functions, Athena, and SNS.

+- **`.gitignore`**: Specifies files and folders to be excluded from version control using Git, ensuring clean repository management.

+- **`README.md`**: Provides comprehensive documentation, setup instructions, and deployment information for the project, facilitating easy onboarding and collaboration for team members and stakeholders.

+This modular structure enhances code maintainability, scalability, and reusability, allowing for seamless integration of new features, optimizations, and enhancements into the ETL pipeline.

 ## Step 1: Create Snowflake Warehouse, Database, Schema, and Role